Is Letting Go our underestimated Superpower for Growth?

 “At times we have to let go of the good to get to the great.”

-• Discomfort with emptiness: Many of us struggle with the idea of "empty space" in their lives, whether it's physical, mental, or emotional.
-This discomfort can lead to constant busyness or accumulation as a way to avoid facing the void.
+Many of us struggle with the idea of “empty space”-whether physical, mental, or emotional.
+This discomfort can drive us to stay busy or accumulate things, as a way to avoid facing a void that can’t be filled from the outside.

 Embracing Endings